 While it is important to quit smoking, the addictive properties of nicotine may result in one experiencing withdrawal symptoms.

 These symptoms include headaches, nausea, mood swings, constipation, depression, irritability, difficulty concentrating, and an increased appetite.
 It’s important to remember that these side effects are only temporary.
 Therefore, you should try to resist the urge to light up a cigarette.

 What about vaping?

 Vaping may be seen as a healthier alternative to cigarette smoking.
-Yet, it can still be quite detrimental to your general health.
-Click here to find out how vaping could potentially be damaging your DNA.
+Yet, it can still be quite detrimental to your health.